aidsrentfree/aidsrentfree.github.io/docs/module-repository.md

 title: "Module Repository"
 permalink: /modules/
 ---
-# /aids/ Rent-Free Module Repository
+# The Rent-Free Module Repository

 Well, looks like we've run out of space on the [rentry](https://rentry.co/modules).